Inspection Reports for

 Visit Reason

-The inspection was conducted due to complaints regarding the facility's failure to timely report suspected abuse to Adult Protective Services (APS) involving three residents.
+The inspection was conducted due to complaints regarding the facility's failure to timely report suspected abuse incidents involving residents to Adult Protective Services as required by law.

 Complaint Details

-The complaint investigation revealed that for three residents (IDs 2, 7, and 8), the facility did not report suspected abuse to Adult Protective Services.
-Resident 8 exhibited sexually explicit behavior towards resident 7, and an altercation between residents 2 and 5 resulted in police custody of resident 5.
-The facility notified the police and the State Agency but failed to notify APS as required.
+The complaint investigation found that for 3 residents, the facility did not notify Adult Protective Services after suspected abuse incidents.
+The incidents included sexually explicit behavior by resident 8 toward resident 7 and a physical altercation where resident 5 was taken into police custody.
+The facility notified law enforcement and the State Agency but failed to notify APS as required.

 Findings

-The facility failed to report suspected abuse to APS for three residents despite notifying other authorities such as the police and the State Agency.
-Incidents included sexually explicit behavior by one resident towards another and an altercation resulting in police custody, with APS not being contacted as required by policy.
+The facility failed to report suspected abuse to Adult Protective Services for 3 of 11 sampled residents.
+Incidents included sexually explicit behavior by one resident toward another and an altercation resulting in police involvement, but APS was not notified as required.

 Deficiencies (1)